You are here:

 - Antibiotics.
 Help stop or slow the growth of bacteria and reduce inflammation

 - Others.
-May kill P. acnes and reduce oil production or help stop or slow the growth of bacteria and reduce inflammation.
-Some examples are prescription strength benzoyl peroxide, sodium sulfacetamide/sulfur-containing products, or azelaic acid.
+May destroy P. acnes and reduce oil production or help stop or slow the growth of bacteria and reduce inflammation.

 Like OTC topical medicines, prescription topical medicines come as creams, lotions, solutions, gels, or pads.
 Your doctor will consider your skin type when prescribing a product.
 Creams and lotions provide moisture and tend to be good choices for people with sensitive skin.
 If you have very oily skin or live in a hot, humid climate, you may prefer an alcohol-based gel or solution, which tends to dry the skin.
 Your doctor will tell you how to apply the medicine and how often to use it.

-For some people, prescription topical medicines cause minor side effects, including stinging, burning, redness, peeling, scaling, or discoloration of the skin.
-With some medicines, such as tretinoin, these side effects usually decrease or go away after the medicine is used for a period of time.
+For some people, prescription topical medicines cause minor side effects including stinging, burning, redness, peeling, scaling, or discoloration of the skin.
+With some medicines, these side effects usually decrease or go away after the medicine is used for a period of time.
 If side effects are severe or don’t go away, notify your doctor.

 Prescription Oral Medicines

 People with nodules or cysts should be treated by a dermatologist.
 For patients with severe inflammatory acne that does not improve with medicines such as those described above, a doctor may prescribe isotretinoin, a retinoid (vitamin A derivative).
 Isotretinoin is an oral drug that is usually taken once or twice a day with food for 15 to 20 weeks.
 It markedly reduces the size of the oil glands so that much less oil is produced.
 As a result, the growth of bacteria is decreased.

 Advantages of Isotretinoin

 Isotretinoin is a very effective medicine that can help prevent scarring.
 After 15 to 20 weeks of treatment with isotretinoin, acne completely or almost completely goes away in most patients.
 In those patients where acne recurs after a course of isotretinoin, the doctor may institute another course of the same treatment or prescribe other medicines.

 Isotretinoin can cause birth defects in the developing fetus of a pregnant woman.
 It is important that women of childbearing age are not pregnant and do not get pregnant while taking this medicine.
 Women must use two separate effective forms of birth control at the same time for 1 month before treatment begins, during the entire course of treatment, and for 1 full month after stopping the drug.
 You should ask your doctor when it is safe to get pregnant after you have stopped taking isotretinoin.

 Some people with acne become depressed by the changes in the appearance of their skin.
 Changes in mood may be intensified during treatment or soon after completing a course of medicines like isotretinoin.
 There have been a number of reported suicides and suicide attempts in people taking isotretinoin; however, the connection between isotretinoin and suicide or depression is not known.
 Nevertheless, if you or someone you know feels unusually sad or has other symptoms of depression, such as loss of appetite, loss of interest in once-loved activities, or trouble concentrating, it’s important to consult your doctor.

 Talk to your doctor or pharmacist about the side effects of isotretinoin.
 You can also visit the Food and Drug Administration (FDA) website2.
 To determine if isotretinoin should be stopped if side effects occur, your doctor may test your blood before you start treatment and periodically during treatment.
 Side effects usually go away after the medicine is stopped.